DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Diagnosis for Corneal Arcus

 A diagnosis for corneal arcus can be reached through an eye exam.
 A trained eye doctor visually checks your eyes using an industry-approved slit lamp.
 A complete oral history of your family’s experience with opaqueness or other eye problems can help your ophthalmologist discover the exact nature of your condition.
+Corneal Arcus always be evaluated with a thorough consultation and examination by a ophthalmologist or optometrist in NYC for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Treatment for Corneal Arcus

 On the other hand, arcus juvenilis is considered a danger sign for high cholesterol in younger patients.
 Blood tests are recommended to test for lipid and cholesterol problems.
 Males under the age of 40 with the condition are considered to have a higher risk for cardiovascular or coronary artery disease.
-Statin drugs as well as lifestyle changes are generally prescribed.
+Statin drugs, as well as lifestyle changes, are generally prescribed.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.